 What is essential for growth is new eyes, and one way to encourage newcomers to give esports a chance is to activate them through products or brands they trust.
 This is where non-endemic sponsors become key.

 These days, there are many reasons for non-endemic brands to be intrigued by esports.
 The recently released Nielsen Esports Playbook took a look at sponsorship opportunities and found that fans in the United States are the most active consumers of esports and have an overall positive feeling about its sponsors, whether endemic or not.

-Nielsen, best known for its rating system of the entertainment industry, measured the habits and demographics of esports fans in France, Germany, the United Kingdom, and the United States (the company also released a second report that focuses on Asia, specifically China, Japan, and North Korea).
+Nielsen, best known for its rating system of the entertainment industry, measured the habits and demographics of esports fans in France, Germany, the United Kingdom, and the United States (the company also released a second report that focuses on Asia, specifically China, Japan, and South Korea).